- 2 Basic Settings

 The doctor inserts a tube through the nose or mouth into the throat and trachea (windpipe).
 The tube facilitates air entry into and out of the lungs.
 The tube is connected to a machine called a ventilator that pumps air containing an increased concentration of oxygen compared with atmospheric air.
 The machine then helps in exhaling air containing carbon dioxide (CO2).

 The ventilator maintains normal oxygen and CO2 levels in the body.
 This is called mechanical ventilation.
-During mechanical ventilation, cardiac function, blood pressure and oxygen saturation/levels in the body are monitored continuously.
+During mechanical ventilation, cardiac function, blood pressure, and oxygen saturation/levels in the body are monitored continuously.

-What are the types of ventilator management?
+What are the two basic settings of ventilator management?

 Most ventilators can be set to apply a custom amount of air based on the individual patient’s lungs and breathing function.
 This is called delivered tidal volume (the total volume of air that is inspired and expired in one cycle of breathing/respiration), and a respiratory therapist can adjust the delivered tidal volume .
 Ventilators deliver air via two basic settings: